West Indian drywood termite

 • To protect your property against WIDT, you should know the habits of drywood termites and have regular building inspections.

-• Structural fumigation (commonly known as 'tenting' or 'tent fumigation') of buildings is a specialist service and not all pest management technicians are authorised to conduct this activity.
+• Structural fumigation (commonly known as 'tenting' or 'tent fumigation') of buildings is a specialist service, and not all pest management technicians are authorised to conduct this activity.

 • Ask your pest technician to provide evidence of their pest control licence, as required under the Medicines and Poisons Act 2019.
-This licence must have endorsements for timber pests and, if required, fumigation with site environment specified.
+This licence must have endorsements for timber pests and, if required, fumigation with the site environment specified.

 Legal requirements